 The soundtrack is amazing and it’s what sets the relaxing mood.
 The two characters make their way through various puzzles by jumping, lassoing, and working together in those instances that you are playing with a mate.

 Some stages of the game may be a bit challenging and seeing as we are in this game to relax that may not be ideal.
 Fortunately, the developers provide you with a solution.
-Pressing LB will display a number of hints that you can use to easily progress and continue with your adventure.
+Pressing LB will display several hints that you can use to easily progress and continue with your adventure.

 Developer: Coldwood Interactive